PeterVranken/ST4ForOctave/trunk/readMe.md

     % It should be US to avoid problems with representation of numbers and
     % dates.
 Differences in locale will easily affect the output of
     % StringTemplate V4 in a way, which won't be desirable for most use
     % cases.
-We switch to the US standard if necessary if ~strcmp(locale.getLanguage(), 'us')
+We switch to the US standard if necessary. if ~strcmp(locale.getLanguage(), 'us')
         % Create a US Locale object...
         localeUSObj = javaObject('java.util.Locale', 'US');